simonxiang1/st/README.md

 - transparency + blur (do I? thinking about it)
 - functionality: copy paste keybinds
 - make it nicer w/zsh

-done:
+finished:

-- patch in anysize and font2 for fallback font
+- patching in anysize and font2 for fallback font
 - fixed japanese characters!!! (locale problem)